Four more pre-schools to be set up in Sengkang by end-2022 to meet demand

 Over the past five years, the number of unenrolled children whose parents have registered interest in an infant care or childcare place in Sengkang went down by about 60 per cent, from 930 in 2017 to 380 last year.
 This makes up less than 2 per cent of all families with children between two months and six years of age in Sengkang.

-In response to a question filed by Nominated MP Shahira Abdullah about infant care in general, the MSF said that ECDA will develop an additional 1,000 such places offered by anchor operators - which receive grants in return for meeting fee caps and quality criteria - by the end of the year, mainly in areas with upcoming HDB developments for new families.
+In response to a question filed by Nominated MP Shahira Abdullah about infant care in general, the MSF said ECDA will develop an additional 1,000 such places offered by anchor operators - which receive grants in return for meeting fee caps and quality criteria - by the year end, mainly in areas with upcoming HDB developments for new families.

 MSF replied that the overall student care centre enrolment is below capacity in all towns, including Sengkang and Punggol, although there may be a wait list for some centres.